Peafowl: Sexual selection for plumage

 Multiple hypotheses involving female choice have been posited.
 One hypothesis is that females choose mates with good genes.
 Males with more exaggerated secondary sexual characteristics, such as bigger, brighter peacock trains, tend to have better genes in the peahen's eyes.
 These better genes directly benefit her offspring, as well as her fitness and reproductive success.

 Runaway selection is another hypothesis.
 In runaway sexual selection, linked genes in males and females code for sexually dimorphic traits in males, and preference for those traits in females.
 The close spatial association of alleles for loci involved in the train in males, and for preference for more exuberant trains in females, on the chromosome (linkage disequilibrium) causes a positive feedback loop that exaggerates both the male traits and the female preferences.

 Another hypothesis is sensory bias, in which females have a preference for a trait in a non-mating context that becomes transferred to mating, such as Merle Jacobs' food-courtship hypothesis, which suggests that peahens are attracted to peacocks for the resemblance of their eye spots to blue berries.

-Multiple causalities for the evolution of female choice are also possible.